Free Consultation!

 1. The Direction and Tilt of Your Roof

-The orientation and angle of your roof relative to the sun play a vital role in the efficiency of your solar panel system.
-Here Is how it works:
+The orientation and angle of your roof relative to the sun are crucial factors in determining the efficiency of your solar panel system.
+Here's how these elements affect solar energy production:

-Roof Tilt: The angle or tilt of your roof can also affect solar panel efficiency.
-The optimal tilt angle for solar panels is typically equal to your geographical latitude.
-However, this angle can vary depending on your location and the time of year when you want to maximise your solar panel energy production.
-Some solar panel mounting systems allow for adjustments to achieve the best angle.
+2. Roof Tilt - The angle or tilt of your roof also impacts the efficiency of solar panels.
+The ideal tilt angle for solar panels typically matches your geographical latitude.
+However, this angle can vary based on your location and the time of year you want to optimise energy production.
+Some mounting systems allow you to adjust the tilt angle to achieve the best performance throughout the year.

-To address these considerations, it's best to consult with a professional solar installer.
-They can assess your roof's orientation and tilt and recommend the most suitable setup for your location.
-MakeMyHouseGreen can help connect you with certified solar installers.
-We also have a guide on how to choose solar panel installers which covers what to look for and how to spot red flags.
+To ensure that you get the most out of your solar panel system, it's advisable to consult with a professional solar installer.
+They can assess your roof's orientation and tilt and recommend the best setup for your specific location.
+At MakeMyHouseGreen, we can connect you with certified solar installers who will provide expert advice.
+Additionally, check out our guide on How to Choose Solar Panel Installers for tips on selecting the right professional and identifying potential red flags.

 2. The Type of Solar Panel and Its Efficiency